Our intel will help you make the most of your time on the Great Barrier Reef. Photo: Tourism Whitsundays

 Resort worth the splurge

 Lizard Island is one of Australia’s most celebrated lodge-style resorts; your arrival here comes via a very scenic one-hour flight from Cairns over the turquoise waters and reefs.
-Since the resort is located directly on the Great Barrier Reef, guests can snorkel amongst pristine corals right off the beach (of course, diving and fishing trips to secluded cays and atolls farther afield can also be arranged using the resort’s launch).
+Since the resort is located directly on the Great Barrier Reef, guests can snorkel amongst pristine corals right off the beach (diving and fishing trips to secluded cays and atolls farther afield can also be arranged using the resort’s launch).
 There are 40 beautifully appointed suites and villas, many with direct beach access or their own plunge pools; splurge on a Beachfront Suite and you’ll be mere steps from the reef.
-There is a well-equipped gym, floodlit tennis court, freshwater swimming pool, an indulgent day spa, and a range of water-sports gear (including stand-up paddle boards, motorized dinghies, glass-bottom sea kayaks, and snorkeling equipment).
+There is a well-equipped gym, lighted tennis court, freshwater swimming pool, indulgent day spa, and a range of water-sports gear (including stand-up paddle boards, motorized dinghies, glass-bottom sea kayaks, and snorkeling equipment).
 In addition, guests can tour the Lizard Island Research Station, which is owned and operated by the Australian Museum and offers fascinating insights into the reef’s ecology.

 For those seeking an ultra-luxe splurge, the House at Lizard Island is a private villa that combines all the resorts’ amenities with the ultimate in privacy and luxury.

-Best bang-for-your-buck experience
+Best bang-for-your-buck reef stays

 A Coral Expeditions cruise of the northern reefs offers superb value for money.
-This all-inclusive, seven-night cruise explores some of the most the remote and untouched parts of the region—including Fitzroy Island, Cooktown, Lizard Island, and the magnificent Ribbon Reefs—away from the crowds of countless day-trippers.
+This all-inclusive, seven-night cruise explores some of the most remote and untouched parts of the region—including Fitzroy Island, Cooktown, Lizard Island, and the magnificent Ribbon Reefs—away from the crowds of countless day-trippers.
 Throughout the cruise you can snorkel with spectacular tropical fish and over colorful coral gardens, stroll golden beaches, and explore lush rainforest trails.

-Best resort for romance
+Best resort for honeymooners

 For true castaway romance, escape to Wilson Island—which is both part of, and surrounded by, the Great Barrier Reef.
 This adults-only hideaway accommodates just 18 guests in nine permanent (and beautifully secluded) safari tents.
 These tents have king-size beds and captivating ocean views, but no phones, and no televisions—they were designed so you can disconnect to reconnect.
 Snorkel the stunning reefs straight off the beach, stroll the island’s golden sands hand-in-hand, kayak or paddle-board over the turquoise waters, sip sunset cocktails on your private deck, and enjoy chef-prepared meals in the communal dining room or romantic private picnics.